Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Terrestrial magnetospheric disturbances

-A simple sketch of a model widely invoked to interpret magnetospheric substorms at Earth is shown in Fig.~\ref{fig:plsmdE},\indexit{reconnection| topology in magnetosphere} which displays a time sequence of magnetospheric configurations.
+A simple sketch of a model widely invoked to interpret magnetospheric substorms at Earth is shown in Fig.~\ref{fig:plsmdE},\indexit{reconnection!topology in magnetosphere} which displays a time sequence of magnetospheric configurations.
 Each panel shows the magnetic field line configuration in the noon-midnight meridian plane (left) as well as the configuration of magnetic singular X [lines (where field vectors of opposite directions cross; see, for example, Fig.~\ref{fig:OMS})] and O lines [(around which field lines loop)] in the equatorial plane (right) and projected to the ionosphere (top); the equatorial projection, [\ldots] is essential for describing the three-dimensional structure of the magnetic field.
 Panel~1 is the simplest topology of the open magnetosphere [(compare with Fig.~\ref{fig:OMS})].
 In panel~2, a small volume usually called a {\em plasmoid} appears deep within the closed-field-line region, bounded on the earthward side by a newly formed {\em near-Earth X-line} (NEXL) and threaded by magnetic field lines that encircle the attached O-line; ideally, the field lines are confined within the plasmoid and connect neither to the Earth nor to the solar wind (what the real topology is, however, is still uncertain).
 For the ideal topology, the plasmoid can be visualized in three dimensions as shaped roughly like a banana, oriented approximately dawn to dusk and tapering to zero thickness at both ends, with the X-line on its surface and the O-line running through the middle of its volume.
 The plasmoid grows (panel~3) by magnetic reconnection until it touches the separatrix of the open field lines (panel~4, {\em onset of lobe reconnection}); afterward (panel~5), the plasmoid is on interplanetary field lines and is carried away (presumably) by the solar wind.

-A model of topological changes for a rotation-dominated magnetosphere [differs] only in three respects: (1) the time sequence has been translated into an azimuthal-angle sequence, (2) field lines are stretched by the outflow of plasma from an internal magnetospheric source (planetary/magnetospheric wind) [\ldots], (3) there are no counterparts to panels 4 and 5, since field lines connected to the solar wind are not considered. [\ldots]''
+A model of topological changes [internal to] a rotation-dominated magnetosphere [(such as Jupiter's) differs] only in three respects: (1) the time sequence has been translated into an azimuthal-angle sequence, (2) field lines are stretched by the outflow of plasma from an internal magnetospheric source (planetary/magnetospheric wind) [\ldots], (3) there are no counterparts to panels 4 and 5, since field lines connected to the solar wind are not considered. [\ldots]''